Skip to main content

 For more information and to join the Taskforce, please contact Angus Wilson.

-Aviva Investors, BII, Border to Coast, Church of England Pensions Board, HSBC, Legal & General, Lloyds, Nest, Ninety One, People’s Pension, Phoenix Group, Private Infrastructure Development Group (PIDG), S&P Global Ratings
+Aviva Investors, BII, Border to Coast, Church of England Pensions Board, HSBC, Legal & General, Lloyds, Mercer, Nest, Ninety One, People’s Pension, Phoenix Group, Private Infrastructure Development Group (PIDG), S&P Global Ratings

 Emerging markets and developing economies are projected to contribute approximately 65% of global economic growth by 2035.